sarvsav/awesome-go-green/README.md

 📢 If you're using green 🌳 practices in your organization, please add your company name to [this list](./ADOPTERS.md).

 By adding yourself to the [ADOPTERS.md](./ADOPTERS.md) file, you help increase the project's visibility and credibility, which is essential for its growth.

+## Thank you ❤️

+Thank you for taking the step towards the green development 🌍.